"I had a long-term needle phobia and was very apprehensive about having acupuncture. Attilio put me at ease straight away and made me feel relaxed"

-The things that can make acupuncture feel more painful include:
+The things that can make it feel more painful include:

-- An acupuncturist who uses thick needles.
+- An acupuncturist who uses slightly thicker needles.
 This gives a better reaction with the point, but this reaction can be more uncomfortable

 - The person's health problem can cause certain points to be more sensitive than others

 - An acupuncturist who stimulates the needles once they are in.
-Some styles of acupuncture like to strongly stimulate the needles for maximum effect, which can be uncomfortable to the person receiving it.
+Some styles of acupuncture like to strongly stimulate the needles for maximum effect, which can be uncomfortable to the person receiving acupuncture

 - Having electric acupuncture, which is stronger but again more uncomfortable

 - Another healthcare professional such as a chiropractor, physiotherapist or osteopath who uses trigger points